cityssm/tip-of-the-month/2024/08-aug/be-cloud-fail-resilient.md

 Look at the recent highly visible outages that occurred when [security software vendor Cloudstrike pushed a bad update](https://www.theguardian.com/australia-news/article/2024/jul/19/microsoft-windows-pcs-outage-blue-screen-of-death) to their software, knocking out millions of computers worldwide.
+We were mostly unaffected, but [our hospital was less fortunate](https://www.sootoday.com/following-up/sault-area-hospital-computer-systems-down-after-global-technology-outage-9241821).

 Have you ever logged into a web application only to find that it's been significantly updated overnight without your knowledge, and it's now broken,